 licences to PROMOTIC applications from carriers hwkey

-.
-In this (RDP) mode, the licence server service can access the hardware key, while the direct access of the PROMOTIC application is not possible.
-The licence server periodically reads all available hardware keys and provides the licence content of such keys as it was obtained during the last periodical reading.
+(.SWK file).
+The licence server periodically reads all available HW Keys and provides the licence content of such keys as it was obtained during the last periodical reading.

-Setup example of Licence server not protected by its hardware key (local mode):
+Setup example of the licence server not protected by its HW Key (local mode):

 Network mode for licence carriers netkey

-In this mode the PmLicServer licence server is protected by its own hardware key
+In this mode the PmLicServer licence server is protected by its own HW Key

 , where the HW Key number must be defined in the configuration file PmLicServer.ini